HeckingGoose/Sorters/README.md

-# sorters
-A Python module that contains various sorting algorithms.
+# Sorters - A Python module that contains various sorting algorithms.